jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 - Contact information such as email address, address, etc.

-- Account details such as user name, unique user `ID`, password, etc.
+- Account details such as user name, unique user ID, password, etc.

 - Any other materials you willingly submit to us such as articles, images, feedback, etc.

-You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the Website’s features.
-Users who are uncertain about what information is mandatory are welcome to contact us.
+You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the Website's features.
+Users who are uncertain about what information is mandatory are welcome to contact us at help@fluidattacks.com.

 ### Use and processing of collected information